ikostan/ikostan/README.md

 - :racehorse: I’m currently learning [Django](https://www.djangoproject.com/) and [PyTorch](https://pytorch.org/)
 - 👯 I’m looking to collaborate with other developers
-- 😊 Willing to contribute in opensource development projects.
+- 😊 Willing to contribute in opensource development projects

 ---
 ###  GitHub Stats